EDF May 2018 price rise: How much will my bill go up?

 Will I be affected?

 As with the British Gas price rises, the customers who are most affected by the increase in electricity and bills are those who are on a standard variable tariff (SVT).
-If you are unsure if you are on one of these tariffs it’s easy to find out by looking at your bill or giving us a call.
+If you are unsure if you are on one of these tariffs it’s easy to find out by looking at your bill.